 Contracts 25622, 25945 and 27423

-Dear Mr. Katz:
+Dear Ms. Berkovitz:

-This letter agreement will memorialize the conditions agreed to by Pacific Gas & Electric Company (PG&E) to satisfy the January 22, 2001 request of Transwestern Pipeline Company (Transwestern) for a demonstration of PG&E’s continued creditworthiness.
-As you know, Transwestern requested that demonstration pursuant to Section 13 of the General Terms and Conditions of its Federal Energy Regulatory Commission Gas Tariff.
-Section 13 provides that a shipper that is unable or unwilling to provide Transwestern with a demonstration of creditworthiness may assure continued service by a variety of means, including pre-payment of amounts due Transwestern.
-It is our understanding that PG&E is agreeable to pre-payment on the following terms.
+This letter memorializes the agreement of Pacific Gas & Electric Company (PG&E) and Transwestern Pipeline Company (Transwestern) to address Transwestern’s request, made pursuant to Section 13 of the General Terms and Conditions of its Federal Energy Regulatory Commission Gas Tariff for a demonstration of creditworthiness.
+Section 13 provides that a shipper may assure continued Transwestern service by a variety of means, including pre-payment of amounts due Transwestern.
+Transwestern has offered and it is our understanding that PG&E is agreeable to pre-payment on the following terms.

-1. Transwestern will invoice PG&E, and PG&E will pay Transwestern, for January, 2001, business pursuant to the normal billing and payment provisions of its Tariff, as incorporated in the above-referenced agreements.
+1. Transwestern will invoice PG&E, and PG&E will pay Transwestern, for January, 2001, business pursuant to the normal billing and payment provisions of its Tariff, as incorporated in the above-referenced contracts .

-2. Transwestern will deliver a prepayment invoice to PG&E for February, 2001, business under the referenced agreements (Prepayment Invoice) by telecopy delivered on or before 5:00 PM, Central Time, on January 29, 2001, using estimates of service expected to be taken by PG&E during February.
-Such estimates will be developed by Transwestern using its reasonable judgment, based on the ninety days actual experience prior to the date of the Prepayment Invoice under the referenced agreements.
-PG&E will pay Transwestern’s February Prepayment Invoice prior to 5:00 PM, Central Time, on January 30, 2001, by wire transfer according to the underlying agreements.
+2. Transwestern shall deliver a prepayment invoice to PG&E for February, 2001, business under the referenced contract (Prepayment Invoice) by telecopy delivered on or before 5:00 PM, Central Time, on January 29, 2001, using estimates of service expected to be taken by PG&E during February.
+Such estimates shall be developed by Transwestern using its reasonable judgment, based on the ninety days actual experience prior to the date of the Prepayment Invoice under the referenced agreements.
+PG&E shall pay Transwestern’s February Prepayment Invoice prior to 5:00 PM, Central Time, on January 30, 2001, by wire transfer according to the underlying above-referenced contracts .

-3. For all months subsequent to February, 2001, until prepayment under this agreement is suspended by mutual agreement of Transwestern and PG&E, Transwestern will deliver a Prepayment Invoice to PG&E by telecopy delivered on or before 5:00 PM, Central Time, on the 23d day of the preceding month on the same estimated basis set out in section 2 above.
+3. For months subsequent to February, 2001, Transwestern will deliver a Prepayment Invoice to PG&E by telecopy delivered on or before 5:00 PM, Central Time, on the 23d day of the preceding month on the same estimated basis set out in section 2 above.
 PG&E will pay such Prepayment Invoices prior to 5:00 PM, Central Time, on the second business day following receipt of Transwestern’s invoice.

-4. Transwestern’s normal invoice applicable to February, 2001, business (Normal Invoice), which is to be delivered to PG&E on the 1st of March, 2001, will include a true up of PG&E’s prepayment for February, 2001.
+4. Transwestern’s normal invoice applicable to February, 2001, business (Normal Invoice), which is to be delivered to PG&E on the 1st of March, 2001, and is due and payable on the dates set forth in the underlying contracts, will include a true up of PG&E’s prepayment for February, 2001.
 All subsequent Normal Invoices will similarly include a true up of PG&E’s prepayment for that production month.

 5. Upon termination of the prepayment mechanism set out in this agreement, the true up mechanism set out above will continue for two months until true up has been accomplished for all months that were invoiced on an estimated basis.